 Available for work

-Leo Mari Cuizon · AI Systems Operator · QA & AI Workflow Testing
+Leo Mari Cuizon · AI Systems Operator · QA · LLM Evaluation · Workflow Design

 I validate AI systems in the conditions they'll actually run in.

 I don't specialize in one stack.
-I specialize in understanding how systems are supposed to behave, then finding where they don't.
+I specialize in understanding how a system is supposed to behave, finding where it doesn't, and documenting it clearly enough that someone else can act on it.

 Location